Greeley Senior Rehab Center

-Grace Pointe has 26 studios dedicated to post-hospital, short-term rehabilitation.
+Grace Pointe’s Senior Rehabilitation Center has 26 studios dedicated to post-hospital, short-term rehabilitation.
 24-hour skilled nursing care, physical, occupational and speech therapies are provided in an elegant, home-like setting.
-An individualized therapeutic plan is developed for each resident, with the goal of helping our residents to return home safely and successfully.
+An individualized therapeutic plan is developed for each resident by our medical professionals, with the goal of helping our residents to return home safely and successfully.

 Staying in Rehabilitation

 To ensure maximum comfort within the rehab center, each patient has their own room, complete with a European shower, specialized beds designed for comfort, a lovely private dining room, and a nurse call system.
 Click here to see our rehab floor plan.

 The Grace Pointe rehab center also includes occupational therapy for recovering patients to work with therapists on their activities of daily living such as bathing, dressing, eating, etc., promoting a smooth transition to their lives back home.

 Grace Pointe’s Therapy Team

 Why Are All Types of Therapy Important For Our Senior Community?